Nadine Weheba, Associate Director for Research, Global North and South

-Gina ensures the smooth operation of activities at the Center and serves as the contact person for all A2K4D business support activities and internship programs.
+Gina manages the Operations at A2K4D and is the core focal point internally for the Center's activities at AUC and externally.
+Liaising with collaborators and institutions within the Center’s regional and international networks.
 Prior to joining A2K4D, Gina worked for Oracle Systems Ltd as a Senior Partner Business Consultant, covering Saudi Arabia, Middle East, Africa, UK, and Ireland.
 Gina earned her BA in Economics and Political Science from Cairo University.

 Dana Elbashbishy, Research Assistant and SSHRC Fellow

 Dana is a member ofThe Open African Innovation Research Partnership’s (Open AIR) New and Emerging Researchers Group (NERG).
 She assists in Center research on alternative knowledge and innovation metrics.
 She is also a Teaching Assistant at AUC in the Digital Economy: Information Technology, Knowledge and Intellectual Property course.